 6.61.1 Applicability to language

-Spark’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
+SPARK’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
 Under this profile, tasks communicate exclusively using shared data or using a very limited form of protected objects.
 In either case, the language and profile guarantee that all data access is effectively single threaded and corruption of shared data or of protected data will be avoided.
 In spite of these rules, non-atomic data can be accessed and sequences of protected calls can update protected state in ways that are unsafe.

 6.61.2 Guidance to language users